 Category Archives: Movies & TV

-Previously, in his inaugural address as governor, Wallace had shouted segregation now, segregation tomorrow, segregation forever.”
+On January 14, 1963, in his inaugural address as governor, Wallace had shouted segregation now, segregation tomorrow, segregation forever.”
+By then Wallace had emerged as arguably the leading opponent to the growing civil rights movement.
 He repeatedly assured his constituents that he would keep his promise and defy any and all federal court orders forcing integration in his state.
 So on that fateful day he was determined, and honor-bound, to stand his ground.
 Part savvy politician, part carnival barker, Wallace certainly had a flair for the dramatic and he had staged quite a show for his rabid fans.
 For his part, Kennedy had to find a way to enforce federal court orders without playing into Wallace’s hands by turning him into a high-profile martyr for the southern racist cause, let alone keep the peace on a campus swarming with white supremacists itching for a fight.
 The riots a year earlier between whites and national guard troops at Oxford Mississippi over James Meredith had to have been fresh in his mind.
 (Listen to Bob Dylan’s Oxford Town)

 During the stand-off JFK and his brother Bobby were busy working the phones between Washington and their agent at Alabama, Deputy Attorney General Nicholas Katzenbach.
 They were very hesitant to just “kick the governor out of the way.”
 Their primary dilemma: sending troops too soon might set off violence, but waiting too long might be seen as a retreat.
 Their solution: Malone and Hood waited out of site under a federal marshals’ protection while Katzenbach went forth to confront Wallace face-to-face on the steps of the admissions building.
 He calmly and respectfully served the court order and listened to the recalcitrant Wallace’s prepared statement.
 Kennedy then ordered Katzenbach to turn away, walk back to the students, and escort them to their dormitories.
 It worked!
 There was no riot, but also no retreat.
 Wallace was able to save face with his people and leave the scene.
 Malone and Hood quietly returned the next day and registered without incident.